 On the evening of July 23, 2019, guests gathered at Southwestern Medical Foundation to celebrate the work of the William P. Clements Jr. University Hospital Transplant Services at UT Southwestern Medical Center.
 The event, however, was more than just a celebration – it was an opportunity for friends, family, and colleagues to recognize two very special individuals with a surprise.

-For his outstanding commitment and long-time support and contributions to Transplant Services, Dr. Cavanagh was surprised with the establishment of the Corneal Disease and Transplantation Lectureship, in Honor of H. Dwight Cavanagh, M.D.
+Then, Dr. Cavanagh was presented with the news of the establishment of the Corneal Disease and Transplantation Lectureship, in Honor of H. Dwight Cavanagh, M.D., Ph.D.

-After celebrating the special honor, Ellen Heck was brought up to the podium, as she was presented with a certificate declaring the establishment of the Chair in Tissue Transplantation, in Honor of Ellen L. Heck.
+After celebrating this special tribute to Dr. Cavanagh, Ellen Heck was asked to come to the podium for an announcement.
+She was presented with a separate tribute and the news of the establishment of a Chair in Tissue Transplantation, in Honor of Ellen L. Heck.

-Southwestern Medical Foundation is grateful for the opportunity to honor such distinguished individuals who have made a lasting impact on our community.
-Through their Chair and Lectureship, their legacies will forever be inspiration for continued excellence within Transplant Services at UT Southwestern.
+Southwestern Medical Foundation is grateful for the donors who provided the means to honor these distinguished individuals who have made a lasting impact on our community.
+Their legacies will forever be an inspiration for continued excellence within Transplant Services at UT Southwestern.